 You get the idea.

 The point is to eventually extract yourself from the business as much as possible, and just oversee it.
-Then you’ve achieved true success- having your Shopify business work for you, instead of the other way around, regardless of how much money you’re making.
+Then you’ve achieved true success- having your Shopify business make money for you, instead of the other way around.

 I hope this post has inspired you and given you a roadmap to achieving unbelievable financial freedom through Shopify.
 You can watch the full Video from Mike Vistel below.

 The only way to achieve success is by taking action, period.
 Shopify is currently offering a 14 day FREE trial (no credit card required) to get you started risk free.
 I encourage anyone to take that first step.
 Good luck!